 What are my chances of getting approved for disability benefits?

-What accounts for such differences in an allegedly objective system?
-Primarily the fact that the system is not as objective as the Social Security Administration might claim.
-While the rules governing Social Security disability cases are the same in every state (SSDI and SSI are federal programs), the disability determinations are made by people - either claims examiners at DDS or ALJs at hearing offices.
+What accounts for such differences in what's supposed to be an objective system?
+Social Security's disability determination system might not be as objective as the agency might claim.
+While the rules governing Social Security disability cases are the same in every state (SSDI and SSI are federal programs), people make the final disability determinations—either claims examiners and medical consultants at DDS or ALJs at hearing offices.

-Decision making based on a "human reading" of a claimant's medical records is, inherently and unavoidably, a subjective process.

-It is also true, as well, that some judges are simply more open to approving cases, while other judges deny cases substantially more often than they approve them.
-Learn about how to improve your chances of getting disability benefits.
+Decision-making based on a "human reading" of an applicant's medical records is unavoidably a subjective process.
+And some judges are simply more open to approving cases, while other judges deny cases substantially more often than they approve them.

 A number of other factors affect your chances of getting an approval.
 If you haven't worked much in the past, you'll only qualify for SSI, which has lower approval rates.
 If you have a long work history, you have a better chance of getting benefits.
 When you quit working also has an effect on the disability decision (as does your gender, age, and education).
 For more information, read our article on who is most likely to get approved for Social Security disability benefits.

 Applicants who hire a lawyer have a better chance of getting approved, especially when they have a lawyer to represent them at the hearing.
 Disability lawyers understand the SSA's requirements, can ask your doctors the right questions, and will make sure your paperwork supports your case.